Climate of Houston: Hurricanes and tropical storms

 Tropical Storm Erin made landfall in August 2007 with heavy rainfall.
 A total of 9 in of rain fell elsewhere than George Bush Intercontinental Airport on August 16, and many roads and neighborhoods were flooded.
 Metropolitan Transit Authority of Harris County, Texas, halted its light rail and bus services in view of the effects.
 Four deaths in the city were attributed to the storm.
 The Houston Fire Department reported 72 rescue operations.

-Hurricane Ike made landfall near Galveston, Texas in September 2008.
-Although only a Category 2 storm (out of 5), Ike brought moderate rain but high winds for an unusually long duration (upwards of nine hours).
-The roof of Reliant Stadium (home of the Houston Texans NFL team) was damaged and windows were blown out of several high-rise buildings in downtown Houston.
+Hurricane Ike made landfall near Galveston, Texas in September 2008 as a Category 2 storm.
+Ike brought moderate rain but high winds for an unusually long duration (upwards of nine hours).
+The roof of Reliant Stadium (home of the Houston Texans NFL team) was damaged, and windows were blown out of several high-rise buildings in downtown Houston.
 Storm surge affected areas around Galveston Bay, stripping some coastal islands of homes.
-Devastated Galveston Island much resembled a war zone.
 Authorities prohibited non-emergency access to the island for many weeks.
 Hurricane Ike left ninety percent of people in the Houston Area without power.
-Never before had the city experienced such widespread or long-term power outage: no air conditioning, no refrigeration, no lights, and no phones.
-Day-to-day business slowed immensely.
-Area grocery stores were stripped bare and sold water and ice for cash by flashlight.
 Trucks from around the country brought in emergency supplies, especially water and ice.
-Most of the city was without power for 2–3 days — some for 2 to 3 weeks.
+Most of the city was without power for 2–3 days, others for 2 to 3 weeks.

 Hurricane Harvey made landfall in Rockport, Texas, very early on August 26, 2017.
-By August 30, Houston was flooded, due to torrential rainfall from the hurricane.
+By August 30, Houston was flooded due to torrential rainfall from the hurricane.

+Hurricane Beryl made landfall in Matagorda, Texas early on July 8, 2024, as a Category 1 storm.
+Beryl brought heavy rain and high winds to Houston.
+Beryl also killed a high number of people, with around 40 dead.